Looking for Whales

-The day of the trip, I called the boat company to confirm our reservations.
-Sometimes, being paranoid helps and in this case, it was the reason we were on that boat.
+On the day of the trip, I called the boat company to confirm our reservations.
+Sometimes, being paranoid help and in this case, it was the reason we were on that boat.
 Apparently, our names were not on the list even though I booked online weeks ago.
 We were lucky that the person on the phone was reasonable.
 I gave him our confirmation number and names.
 Pretty soon, a man picked us up at a meeting point.

 He looked pissed and annoyed as he drove frantically to the pier.
 There was no explanation—nor apology—and so we sat in the back of the van awkwardly.
 When we got there, everyone was already inside the boat, and the crew was waiting for us—the very last passengers.
 Judging eyes followed us as we walked past people already settled in their seats.
 I felt my face flush.
 It wasn’t our fault but how were they supposed to know that?
 They probably thought we were irresponsible tourists.
 The boat’s engine started seconds later, and everyone resumed their business.

 Moving around wasn’t easy because of the consistent shifting of the boat.
 People stood by the edges and kept their eyes fixed on the water.
 I imagined seeing one or two whales jumping out of the ocean, and swimming close to the boat.
 I always had a profound love for the sea and the creatures living in it.
 I used to have an encyclopedia when I was a kid that had pictures of sharks and whales.

 Hot chocolate sounds good right now.
 My body was warm thanks to the overalls, but my face and hands were freezing.
 Every now and then, it would rain, followed by mild snow, then rain again.
-It was as if the sky couldn’t make up its mind about what it wants.
+It was as if the sky couldn’t make up its mind about what it wanted.